-In the teen years, hyperactivity tends to decline, but your child may feel restless and be uncomfortable sitting for long periods.
+In the teen years, hyperactivity tends to improve.
+But your child may feel restless and be uncomfortable sitting for long periods.

-An adolescent with ADHD may have a hard time concentrating on school work, but may do well with video games, which offer immediate rewards.
+A teen with ADHD may have a hard time concentrating on schoolwork but may do well with video games, which offer immediate rewards.

-All teens can be emotional, but one with ADHD may have more trouble keeping her emotions in check.
+All teens can be emotional, but one with ADHD may have more trouble keeping his emotions in check.

-Because of the tendency to be impulsive, a teen with ADHD might engage in risky behaviors, including using alcohol and drugs, lying, stealing, and having unprotected sex.
+Because of the tendency to be impulsive, a teen with ADHD might do risky things, including using alcohol and drugs, lying, stealing, and having unprotected sex.
 Safety in the car may also be an issue.
-“This is one of the worst disorders you can have while operating a motor vehicle,” says Barkley.
+"This is one of the worst disorders you can have while operating a motor vehicle," Barkley says.

 ADHD in Adults

-The hyperactivity that comes with ADHD wanes with age.
-But impulsivity, an inability to focus, and a lack of inhibition can continue to create problems in many areas of life for adults.
+The hyperactivity that comes with ADHD fades further with age.
+But other symptoms continue to create problems in many areas of life.